unframework/pursuit/README.md

 Topology seems to make sense as series of circular arcs.
 Not entirely realistic, but definitely mimics games.

+Things like lights, etc, are part of a biome definition.
+So then they should be independent of a road segment.

 Another complication is lane count.

 ## To Do